 The ECWP team continued the successful provision of virtual parenting groups.
 The ECWP capitalized on strengthened community partnerships from the previous reporting period.
-The EWCP continued collaborative meetings with the Executive Directors of the organizations Love, Dad and Early Engagement to discuss the creation of a fathers’ group. .
+The EWCP continued collaborative meetings with the Executive Directors of the organizations Love, Dad and Early Engagement to discuss the creation of a fathers’ group.
 The ECWP is forging a new partnership with the Fundamentals of Fatherhood program to further enhance our engagement and support for fathers, expecting fathers, and father figures.

 Families with children enrolled in ECWP shared positive feedback about the support received during this reporting period.
 Caregivers and school personnel alike noted the improvement in behavior of youth receiving mental health services from the ECWP.
 Other parents expressed gratitude for the program’s assistance during this difficult time, sharing that the family was happy because their children received needed support as result of their enrollment.
 Caregivers expressed an interest in additional opportunities to interact with other families in the future such as an open in-person play group for 0 to 5 youth once a month if COVID-19 permits.
 The mission of the YRT model, as it emerged from the Cradle to Career initiative, is fostered by the direct services provided by the ECWP during the ongoing pandemic, ensuring a support network that serves as a safety net for the Santa Monica community.